v923z/micropython-ulab/README.md

 ### filter

-The `filter` sub-module implements `convolve` for one-dimensional convolution, as well as the cascaded second order sections filter, `sosfilt` from `scipy`.
+The `filter` sub-module implements `convolve` for one-dimensional convolution, as well as the cascaded second-order sections filter, `sosfilt` from `scipy`.

 ### compare